nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     4. Test case: `game --get rant`<br>
        Expected: No game is found.
 Error details shown in the status message.
 Status bar remains the same.

-    5. Other incorrect delete commands to try: `game --get`
+    5. Other incorrect get commands to try: `game --get`
        Expected: Similar to previous.